tangentsoft/pidp8i/doc/class-os8script.md

 Check to see if the device to be booted has something attached.
 If not, return "die".
-If so, boot it, and set our booted state to True.
+If so, boot it, and set our booted state to `True`.

 You need to issue this command before running any OS/8 commands because OS/8 must be booted up to run them.

 ### `configure_command`

-An interface to a constrained subset of high level PDP-8 specific configurations.
+An interface to a constrained subset of high level PDP-8 specific device configuration changes under SIMH.

-`line` is parsed into two arguments: The first arg is the item to configure.
+`line` is parsed into two arguments: The first arg is the device to configure.
 The second arg is the setting.

 The following devices and settings are configurable with this command: